-Often there is too little understanding and up-to-date information about grief and trauma to young children and teens.
+Often there is too little understanding and up-to-date information about grief and trauma in young children and teens.
 Kids Hurt Too Hawaii has provided training to more than 9,500 people since its inception.
 We have offered this kind of support to not only our volunteer facilitators, but to other nonprofit organizations, schools, and counselors.
 We can offer CEU’s for licensed social workers.
 Training programs develop the knowledge base and practical tools for the best possible care when engaging children impacted by loss and trauma.

-The training content and process are created and provided by Cynthia White, M.A., the founding and current Executive Director of Kids Hurt Too Hawaii.
+The training content and process are created and provided by Cynthia White, M.A.E., the founding and current Executive Director of Kids Hurt Too Hawaii.
 She was the Training Director for The Dougy Center, an internationally respected program based in Portland, Oregon.

-The locally founded, our Hawaii-based program offers peer support groups and mentoring programs designed especially for youth affected by grief and trauma.
+Locally founded, our Hawaii-based program offers peer support groups and mentoring programs designed especially for youth affected by grief and trauma.
 To become a volunteer facilitator, please contact Kids Hurt Too Hawaii (KHTH) at 808-545-5683.
 Volunteers are asked for a one-year commitment that may involve as little as 4 hours a month once the training is completed.
 Volunteers must be at least 16 years old.
 We do screenings of all volunteers and cannot guarantee acceptance as facilitators or mentors once they complete training.
 Volunteers must complete a mentoring orientation before taking part in any mentoring programs.
 Children and teens are always engaged in a group with other children.

 Anyone can access our training without the one-year volunteering commitment.
 Please contact us to learn more about this arrangement and what we charge for the training.
 For those who volunteer in our peer-support groups, training is offered at a reduced cost.